This post may contain affiliate links. Read our disclosure here.

 I’ve gotten emails from many of you searching for new insurance yet again this year.
 My in-laws are also in your boat as they have had two companies in a row pull out of Georgia and for a third time in three years are shopping for new health insurance.
 The hardest part isn’t finding plans though, it’s being able to afford them.
 Our families premium would be $1821 a month which is about 2.5 times our mortgage…

-If you are looking for an affordable alternative to ObamaCare, you may have options!
+If you are looking for an affordable alternative, you may have options!
 One of the best alternatives is Medi-share which is a Christian healthcare sharing program.

 Note that Medi-share is not insurance but does satisfy the mandate for health insurance under Obamacare regulations.
 You must be a professing Christian who is an active member of a local Church body to participate.
 Some other regulations are that you cannot have used tobacco in the past year and it does not cover preexisting conditions from within the last 3 years.

 How much is it?